robertpeteuil/terraform-installer/README.md

 ### Running via macOS brew

 This installer can be ran as a [brew](https://brew.sh/) formula.
-Unlike the official Brew Terraform formula, it does not compile from source so it doesn't have dependancies on `go` and `gox`.
+Unlike the official Brew Terraform formula, this does not compile from source so it doesn't have dependancies on `go` and `gox`.

 ``` shell
 brew install robpco/tap/terraform